Campervan Buying Guides

 Living space, washing and the bathroom

 Inside, it's a proper tourer: that 6'2" Froli-sprung bed, the 70-litre fridge, bamboo worktops, all hand-built and beautifully finished.
+Come back from a muddy headland walk with a wet dog and a pair of caked boots, and there's a real choice to be made about how you get everyone clean.

-Where the factory VW still leads is the complete package: the Grand California includes a fully integrated wet room, with a toilet, as standard, and carries 110 litres of fresh water to the Offtrax's 63.
+Where the factory VW still leads is the complete package: the Grand California includes a fully integrated wet room, with a toilet, as standard, and VW lists it with 110 litres of fresh water to the Offtrax's 63.
 So if an indoor loo and big tanks for long stints off the hook-up are non-negotiable, VW has the edge there and you should weigh it.
 But the idea that the Offtrax is an outdoor-shower-only van is simply wrong: tick the £2,300 box and you've a proper indoor shower room.

 Build quality and craftsmanship